Country summary

 Overview

 Its 2030 emissions reduction target is explicitly based on a scenario with substantial fossil fuel exports and includes a “get out clause” if international climate change policies negatively affect these exports.
-Our analysis suggests that this target could lead to national emissions ranging anywhere between ~520–800 MtCO2e—going from a slight decrease in emissions to a significant increase compared to current levels (700 MtCO2e in 2021) due to uncertainties around the expected contribution of the land use and forestry sector.
+Our analysis suggests that this target could lead to national emissions ranging anywhere between 520–800 MtCO2e by 2030—going from a slight decrease in emissions to a significant increase compared to current levels due to uncertainties around the expected contribution of the land use and forestry sector.

 Saudi Arabia also has a track record of obstructing international climate negotiations by repeatedly opposing references to the 1.5°C warming limit and language related to the phase-out of fossil fuels.
-Notably, at COP27, Saudi Arabia was one of the few countries that strongly opposed language around a fossil fuel phase-down.
+Notably, at COP29, Saudi Arabia had sought to undermine the pledge to transition away from fossil fuels agreed at COP28.
 This raises concerns about the country’s willingness to engage in meaningful climate action on the global stage.

 To improve its climate action, Saudi Arabia should take the following steps:

-- Develop an economic diversification plan away from fossil fuels which is both compatible with the Paris agreement and takes into account the risks associated with exporting fossil fuels in a net zero world.
-This plan should include a clear commitment to ending new investments in oil and gas production and a phase out of fossil fuels in line with a 1.5°C scenario.
+- Develop a credible economic diversification plan away from fossil fuels, which is both compatible with the Paris Agreement and takes into account the risks associated with exporting fossil fuels in a world heading to net zero emissions.
+This plan should include a clear commitment to ending new investments in oil and gas production and a phase-out of fossil fuels in line with a 1.5°C scenario.

-- Update its NDC by strengthening its 2030 target, providing an absolute emissions reduction target (instead of a reduction below an uncommunicated baseline scenario) and clarifying LULUCF assumptions.
+- Update its NDC by strengthening its 2030 target, providing an absolute emissions reduction target (instead of a reduction below an uncommunicated baseline scenario) and clarifying the assumptions on LULUCF.

 - Clarify the assumptions behind its 2060 net zero target, which currently lacks transparency and credibility, and does not provide a clear emissions reduction pathway.